 Benefits.
-Biological activities of leaves of ethnomedicinal plant, Palmera is an antibacterial, antifungal and antioxidant.
-Dried palmera leafs are great to sleep on as the plant even when is dried contain antibacterial properties.
-Study showed the leaves and roots to possess antioxidant activity.
+Biological activities of leaves of an ethnomedicinal plant, Palmera is an antibacterial, antifungal and antioxidant.
+Dried Palmera leaves are great to sleep on as the plant even when it dried contain antibacterial properties.
+The study showed the leaves and roots to possess antioxidant activity.
 The antioxidant potential of leaves to be greater than the roots.
-Plant considered a rich source of phytoconstituents: gums, saponins, glycosides, carbohydrates, albuminoids, fats, vitamins A, B, and C. Studies have suggested analgesic, anti-inflammatory, antibacterial, antioxidant, cytotoxic, anticancer properties.
+A plant considered a rich source of phytoconstituents: gums, saponins, glycosides, carbohydrates, albuminoids, fats, vitamins A, B, and C. Studies have suggested analgesic, anti-inflammatory, antibacterial, antioxidant, cytotoxic, anticancer properties.

 "The present study indicated that methanol extract and acetone fraction shows a prominent antimicrobial activity against most referenced bacterial and fungal strains.
 Methanol extract possesses an interesting antioxidant activity as that of ascorbic acid.
 The antioxidant activity might be attributed to the presence of natural antioxidants such as phenolic compounds.
 Thus considering together, these out-comes show that the Borassus flabellifer Linn (Palmyra Tree) leaves could be considered as good sources of natural antioxidants and antimicrobials and may find several applications in agro-food and pharmaceutical industries." - Cairo University.
 Faculty of Pharmacy.
 Read More